add0794/automated-file-mover/README.md

 This tool wraps core shell actions in a Python class (`FileManager`) that provides:
 - 📦 Clear APIs for file/folder operations
 - ✅ Safe error handling with helpful exceptions
-- 🔐 Optional email notifications on file actions
+- 🔐 Optional email notifications to file/folder events
 - 📜 Logging to file and console
-- 📡 Watchdog support for automatic reactions to file system events
+- 📡 Watchdog support for automatic reactions to file/folder events
 - 📁 Modular CLI interface for power users

 ---